 # 2 – They earn cash back on all their online purchases

 - Quick Action: Sign up for Swagbucks, which allows you to earn up to 20% cash back from your favorite online stores.
 There’s also a $5 bonus if you click here.
 And yes, they pay you cash through Paypal.

-Frugal Habit # 4: Know When Refinancing Makes Sense
+Habit # 3: Know When Refinancing Makes Sense